metabase/metabase/docs/users-guide/13-sql-parameters.md

 WHERE category = {% raw %}{{cat}}{% endraw %}
 ```

-Metabase will read the variable and attach a filter widget to the query, which people can use to change the value inserted into the `cat` variable.
+Metabase will read the variable and attach a filter widget to the query, which people can use to change the value inserted into the `cat` variable with quotes.
 So if someone entered "Gizmo" into the filter widget, the query Metabase would run would be:

 ```
 SELECT count(*)
 FROM products
-WHERE category = "Gizmo"
+WHERE category = 'Gizmo'
 ```

 If you're writing a native MongoDB query, your query would look more like this, with the `cat` variable being defined inside of the `match` clause.